 More than “10 Ways to Say Hello in Serbian”

-As I’m writing this, it’s been more than a year since we made and published this video about different ways to say “hello” in Serbian language.
+As I’m writing this, it’s been more than 3 years since we made and published this video about different ways to say “hello” in Serbian language.
 And it still brings many people to this website.

 „Natural Serbian“ was such a great idea.
 It was fun to make, and…

 But I think the concept was good, and I may get back to it once I decide to take a break of making these serious learning materials for my Serbian language school Serbonika.

 Publishing this video has brought me valuable insights: